lokseol/potentiostat-data-analysis/README.md

 The headerline argument of the read_file_CV, read_file_GCD, and filtering_EIS functions may need to be changed depending on the file condition.
 Their default values are 52, 48, 58, respectively.
 If an error still occurs, also change the numbers of # at the headerline-# parts.

+Example results are shown in the CV-GCD-EIS combined.ipynb